 Memory Aid: Who Was Left Behind?

 This memory aid covers Memory Aid: Who Was Left Behind? within Wealth and Inequality for GCSE History.
-Revise Wealth and Inequality in America 1920-1973 for GCSE History with 10 exam-style questions and 12 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Wealth and Inequality in America 1920-1973 for GCSE History with 14 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 11 of 14 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 🧠 Memory Aid: Who Was Left Behind?